Free Application for Federal Student Aid (FAFSA)

 - Records of Untaxed Income

-Filling out the FAFSA is easy if you follow the right steps.
-Here’s a simple and clear guide to help you apply and get your student aid:
+Filling out the Form is easy if you follow the right steps.
+Here is a simple and clear guide to help you apply and get your student aid:

 Step 1: Gather Your Info